NikkiCooper/The_Book_of_CUDA/GPU_Psalms.md

 ---

 ## Psalm 7: The Psalm of Victory 🌅
-And thus it was written in the final verse of the Book of CUDA Revelations:
+**𝐀**nd thus it was written in the final verse of the Book of CUDA Revelations:
 The frame buffer overflowed with glory, and the render time was no more.
 The kernels danced in parallel, and the sliders slideth smoothly.
 And the developer beheld the creation, and saw that it was good.